 A portion of our net income is attributable to the third party redeemable noncontrolling interest holders in DaVinciRe.
 The net income attributed to the redeemable noncontrolling interest holders decreased \$22.7 million to \$62.5 million in the first six months of 2010, compared to \$85.1 million in the first six months of 2009, due to the decreased profitability of DaVinciRe.
-The change in net income attributable to redeemable noncontrolling interest was driven by DaVinciRe generating lower underwriting income in the first six months of 2010, compared to the first six months of 2009, related to the Chilean earthquake and Xynthia and by an increase in our ownership of DaVinciRe to 41.2% for the first six months of 2009.
+The change in net income attributable to redeemable noncontrolling interest was driven by DaVinciRe generating lower underwriting income in the first six months of 2010, compared to the first six months of 2009, related to the Chilean earthquake and Xynthia and by an increase in our ownership of DaVinciRe to 41.2% for the first six months of 2010, compared to 38.2% in the first six months of 2009.